 - Voltorb Sweeper - Essentially Minesweeper in reverse: in up to two picks, try to find one of seven Voltorbs.
 Blank space ends your turn; a number indicates how many Voltorbs touch it orthogonally (but not diagonally) and gives the contestant one more chance to find a Voltorb.
 First three to find two Voltorbs move on.
 (Unlike in other games, the board will remain open until a Voltorb is found; when a Voltorb is found, all squares opened to that point are locked off.)

 - Hot Potato - No, not the Bill Cullen show of the same name; this is more akin to Pass the Buck, another Cullen-hosted show: the player in the first position selects one of the squares to pick a question with multiple correct answers.
-Greggo reads the question (giving an example answer) and the contestants, in turn, give answers until one of them either gives a wrong answer, repeats an answer (they may give the example if they so desire), or doesn't give one at all.
-Whoever loses a question earns a strike, but also gets to select and start the next one; the first player to lose three questions is eliminated.
-(If all of the answers are given, nobody loses the question, and the next contestant in line picks and starts the next question.)
+Greggo reads the question (giving an example answer) and the contestants, in turn, give answers until one of them either gives a wrong answer, repeats an answer (they may give the example if they so desire), or runs out of time.
+Whoever loses a question earns a strike, but also gets to select and start the next one; the first player to receive three strikes is eliminated.
+(If all of the answers are given, no one gets a strike, and the next contestant in line picks and starts the next question.)

 - Round 3 has the last two players challenge the Elite Four.
 The right to begin for each bout is determined by a question.
 The object is to find moves that are super effective against each of two Pokémon (in order).
 The players alternate turns until someone manages to do that, winning the bout.
 The first player to win three bouts wins free admission to that convention next year, and plays the Championship for the right to be programmed into the game software.